pgomez-r/inception/README.md

 ## Project steps

+> The idea of this guide is to first set our working environment, which will consist of installing and setting the VM with all necessary packages and configurations; then we will move to Docker basic concept and will set each container but on its own, and the last stage will be -once each container is working properly by itself- to connect all of them and finish all configurations and subject requirements.

 Brief info about the stages of the project:

 - [x] Installing the OS in virtualbox - [guide 00](https://github.com/pgomez-r/inception/tree/main/guide/00_INSTALL_SYSTEM.md "Installing the OS in virtualbox")